datamesse/blog/_posts/2021-02-06-allocate-timezone-dynamically-to-datetime-dataset.markdown

 The third custom function **DatetimeAppendZone** uses the **AnchorToDatetimezone** custom function to create date/time anchors for the start and end of daylight savings, then compares them with the Date/Time value to determine if standard or daylight savings offsets should be suffixed to the Date/Time value, using the **DatetimeToDatetimezone** custom function.

 Earlier in this post, I mentioned that Zendesk Explore's exports (and potentially other data sources) may be incorrectly failing to account for daylight savings differences.
-In this third custom funtion, you can use the "Difference" parameter to add/subtract the missed hour(s) to compensate for those.
+In this third custom function, you can use the "Difference" parameter to add/subtract the missed hour(s) to compensate for those.
 The code below does not do that, but the option is there.

 ```
 let